cleverpush/cleverpush-developer-docs/docs/sdks/ios/setup.md

 2. Choose `Notification Service Extension` and press `Next`
 3. Enter `CleverPushNotificationServiceExtension` as Product Name, choose `Objective-C` as language and press `Finish`
 4. Press `Activate` on the next prompt
-5. If you use CocoaPods: Add the following at the bottom of your Project's Podfile
+5. If you use CocoaPods: Add the following at the bottom of your Project's Podfile.

     ```bash
     target 'CleverPushNotificationServiceExtension' do
         use_frameworks!

-        pod 'CleverPush'
+          pod 'CleverPush/CleverPushExtension'
     end
     ```
 6. If you use CocoaPods: Run `pod install`